Axway/streams-open-docs/content/en/docs/relnotes/20210127_streams_relnotes.md

 ## Deprecated features
 <!-- Add features that are deprecated here -->

-As part of our software development life cycle we constantly review our Streams offering.
+As part of our software development life cycle, we constantly review our Streams offering.
 As part of this review, no capabilities have been deprecated.

 ## Removed features